Fundacio-i2CAT/ns3-WiFi-MLO/README.md

 ```

 - The code will generate per-link delay, average delay, and per-STA delay files for different STAs.
-- Currently, the setup supports one flow per STA, but it can be extended to multiple flows if required.
+- Currently, the setup has one flow per STA, but it can be extended to multiple flows if required.
 - Read the code comments for detailed explanations for configurations.